 We meet with students with a wide range of issues, such as anxiety, depression, homesickness, loneliness, loss, sexual orientation, gender identity, relational, eating disorders, trauma, and many others.

-While counseling services are not offered to on-line students due to ethical and logistical reasons, the Counseling Center offers numerous resources, including referral information, hotline numbers, wellness apps, and confidential online mental health screenings.
+While counseling services are not offered to online students due to ethical and logistical reasons, Mental Health and Wellness Services offers numerous resources, including referral information, hotline numbers, wellness apps, and confidential online mental health screenings.
 Online students who are looking to engage in counseling for their mental health concerns may be able to find a local provider using Help PRO.
 This site helps students find a provider who matches their unique needs, location, and insurance provider.

 Yes.
-If you have a documented mental health issue, please contact the Disability Coordinator at 203.596.6027.
+If you have a documented mental health issue, please contact the Director of Title IX and Disability Services at 203.596.6027.
 For more information, please see Post’s Students with Disabilities.

-No. Students come to the Counseling Center with a wide range of personal issues.
+No. Students come to the Mental Health and Wellness Services with a wide range of personal issues.